 If you need retirement savings to get by, and you’re wondering whether to take them from an IRA, 401(k) or a Roth, don’t be tempted by instant gratification.
 Sure, the Roth IRA withdrawal will be tax-free, but you may wind up paying more in lost opportunity.

-Instead, if it makes sense to do so, withdraw from taxable retirement accounts first, and leave Roth IRAs alone for as long as possible.
+Instead, withdraw from taxable retirement accounts first, and leave Roth IRAs alone for as long as possible.

 Skeptical?
-Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he's in the 25% tax bracket: He'll owe $4,500 in taxes.
-If he withdraws the same amount from a Roth, he won't pay a dime.
-But Joe doesn't have to take a RMD from a Roth, so if he doesn't withdraw the $18,000 from the Roth and earns 5% annually for another 10 years, it would grow to $29,320.
-Moreover, those earnings also would be tax-free when withdrawn from the Roth.
+Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 25 percent tax bracket: He’ll owe $4,500 in taxes.
+If he withdraws the same amount from a Roth, he won’t pay a dime.
+But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 5 percent annually for another 10 years, it would grow to $29,320.
+Those earnings also would be tax-free when withdrawn from the Roth.

 The mechanics of taking distributions

-If you have several retirement accounts due to frequent job changes in your career and you're approaching 70 1/2, you now have the task of figuring out how to withdraw the money.
+If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.

 Will you have to tap all of your accounts?
 Probably not.